 Frequently Asked Questions about COVID-19

-A novel coronavirus (SARS-CoV-2) that causes COVID-19 first emerged in Wuhan, China in December 2019.
+More than 1 million people have died from COVID-19 in the US since the virus first emerged in Wuhan, China in December 2019.
 Cases have been detected in most countries worldwide, and on March 11, 2020, the World Health Organization characterized the outbreak as a pandemic.
 Human-to-human transmission occurs through close contact.

 Coronavirus disease digital illustration